-1: Follow-up observations that require a rapid response to the initial trigger also count against this allocation.
+(1) Follow-up observations that require a rapid response to the initial trigger also count against this allocation.
 Those with a slower response count as time-constrained observations.

-2: The proposer must select the TOO Response Type on the RPS form based on the minimum response time.
+(2) The proposer must select the TOO Response Type on the RPS form based on the minimum response time.

 Once a TOO has been selected, the observing time is awarded, but not scheduled until the triggering event takes place.
 It is the responsibility of the PI to alert the CXC to the occurrence of the triggering event.
 Proposals may not contain a mixture of TOO and non-TOO targets.